dewi-alliance/hotspot-manufacturers/Cranberries-light-RaspberryPi.md

 ## Manufacturing Information (required)
 We have secured sufficient amount of materials for the forecast of 1 year.
-And with the good relations with two major LoRa module vendors in Eastern China, we have ensured the supply chain in long term.
+And with the good relations with two major LoRa module vendors in Eastern China, we can ensure the supply chain in long term.